mlcommons/training/large_language_model/README.md

 # Add framework-specific common.pt file to the checkpoint (instantaneous):
 python json_to_torch.py -i common_bf16.json -o $EXTERNAL_MODEL_CHECKPOINT_DIR/common.pt  # or `-i common_fp32.json` for FP32 checkpoint
 ```
-Correctness of the dataset preprocessing can be verified by comparing the checksums provided [here](./checksums/fp32_checkpoint_checksum.log)
+Correctness of the checkpoint conversion can be verified by comparing the checksums provided [here](./checksums/fp32_checkpoint_checksum.log)

 ### How to run
 To run external checkpoints (including PAXML checkpoint converted to Megatron compliant format), set the following env variables: